How to Evaluate Push Authentication Solutions

 In its most recent Digital Identity Guidelines, the NIST retracts its support for SMS-based MFA, recommending that “implementers of new systems SHOULD carefully consider alternative authenticators” and explicitly stating that “OOB using SMS is deprecated, and may no longer be allowed in future releases of this guidance.”

 In the past few years, most vendors of authentication technologies have improved their solutions to support push authentication.
 Some of the companies that provide push authentication as an option include RSA Security, SecureAuth Corporation, Microsoft Corporation, CA Technologies, Symantec Corporation, Vasco Data Security International Inc., Okta Inc., Ping Identity, Gemalto, Entrust Datacard Corporation and HID Global Corporation.

 With the market for push authentication carving a niche of its own in the broader authentication landscape, how can you decide which solution is best for the needs of your organization?
 We’ve put together a few questions that you should ask when evaluating a solution.

 Will you be ditching passwords?

 There are basically two ways you can use push authentication.
-The band-aid approach most services use is push authentication as a complement to your password login, which means after users enter their username and password, they’ll receive a notification on their mobile device, which they have to confirm to complete the login cycle.
+The band-aid approach most services use for authentication is based on push notifications as a complement to your password login, which means after users enter their username and password, they’ll receive a notification on their mobile device, which they have to confirm to complete the login cycle.

 A more innovative approach is using push with a second non-password factor to achieve passwordless authentication.
 A user log into an account by entering a username and completing a push authentication challenge without the need to enter passwords.
 If your goal is to ditch passwords, then you’ll have to make sure the service you choose supports the latter feature.